Skip to content

 Can I claim GST on a personal vehicle that I use for business?

-You can, indeed.
+Yes you can.
 If you’re a sole trader, you can record the vehicle as a business asset.
-GST can be claimed on its market value at the time the vehicle is introduced to the business
+GST can be claimed on its market value at the time the vehicle is introduced to the business.

 If you operate through a company, the business is able to claim the GST on the business usage of the running expenses of a personal vehicle.